MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 Iterator to the first element in the span.

 *last*\
-Iterator to the sentinel that follows the last element in the span.
+Iterator to just past the last element in the span.

 *N*\
 The number of elements that will be in the span.